-- Students must take general examinations in Greek literature and Latin literature, and choose two more exams from the following fields: Ancient Philosophy, Greek history, Roman history, Greek archaeology and Roman archaeology.
-The first exam is administered in Fall Quarter of the second year, while the remaining three exams are administered in Fall Quarter of the third year.
+- Students must take general examinations in Greek literature and Latin literature, and choose two more exams from the following fields: Ancient philosophy, Greek history, Roman history, Greek archaeology and Roman archaeology.
+The first exam is administered in Autumn Quarter of the second year, while the remaining three exams are administered in Autumn Quarter of the third year.
 Moving the timing of any of the exams, or increasing the number of exams requires prior consultation and approval by the Director of Graduate Studies.
-All exam choices must be approved by the Director of Graduate Studies in the Spring Quarter prior to examination.
+All exam choices must be approved by the Director of Graduate Studies in the Spring Quarter prior to the examination.
 To prepare for the exams, students must take at least one course in each of their chosen exam fields (in the case of ancient philosophy, a seminar or its equivalent) and may also consult with the faculty examiner.
-Reading lists for each of the exams are posted on the Classics website. - The University oral examination, which is a defense of the candidate's dissertation.
+Reading lists for each of the exams are posted on the Classics website. - The University Oral Examination is the defense of the candidate's dissertation.
 In order to take this exam, a significant portion of the dissertation must be completed and approved by the dissertation adviser(s), the exam committee must have been established and approved by the Chair, and a date and time must have been arranged with the department.
 The exam consists of a public presentation with question and answer period (no longer than an hour), followed by a private examination between the student and the exam committee (also no longer than an hour). - 5.
-During the third year, the candidate, in consultation with the dissertation proposal director, prepares a dissertation proposal which is examined by the dissertation proposal defense committee (set up by the dissertation proposal director and consisting of the dissertation proposal director and two other faculty members, one of whom may be from outside the department), no later than the end of the first quarter of the fourth year.
-If the proposal is deemed unsatisfactory, this proposal examination is repeated in the following quarter and must be passed.
-Failure to pass this reexamination results in dismissal.
-Subsequently, each candidate, in consultation with the graduate director who must be a member of the Academic Council.
-The candidate and the dissertation director collaborate to select an appropriate dissertation reading committee in accordance with University rules. - 6.
-Students are required to undertake the equivalent of four one-quarter courses of teaching under department supervision.
+During the third year, the candidate, in consultation with the dissertation proposal adviser (often the same as the dissertation adviser) writes a dissertation proposal, which is evaluated by a committee of faculty (dissertation proposal committee).
+The dissertation proposal defense should take place by the end of Autumn Quarter of the fourth year.
+If the proposal does not pass, the defense is repeated in the following quarter and must be passed.
+Failure to pass on the second attempt results in dismissal of the student from the program. - 6.
+Students are required to teach four one-quarter courses under department supervision.
 This teaching requirement is normally completed during the second and third years of study.
 Under certain circumstances, summer teaching may satisfy this requirement.